Retirees, investors, second-home seekers and professionals are the new-style immigrants to Panama

 Short stay visa

-This visa is designed for those who need to stay longer than 90 days in order to visit relatives, have medical attention etc. It requires payment of $100 to the National Service of Immigration for migratory services plus a guarantee deposit of $500.
+This visa is designed for those who need to stay up to 9 months in order to visit relatives, have medical attention etc. It requires payment of $100 to the National Service of Immigration for migratory services plus a guarantee deposit of $500.
 Other documentation is required depending on the reason for seeking the visa.
 It is best to consult a lawyer on this.
 Conditions for stays of longer than 90 days to complete business transactions are more stringent.
 Again it is best to consult a lawyer.

-Other visas include Agricultural Investor Visa, Tax-free Processing Zone Visa, Student Visa, Specialist Worker Visa, Domestic Worker Visa.
+Other visas include Tax-free Processing Zone Visa, Student Visa, Specialist Worker Visa, Domestic Worker Visa.
 For more information on what is required for these visas it is best to consult a lawyer.

 An important attraction of Panama is one of the products of the country’s popularity – a growing population of newcomers, blending in but also forming a social pool of potential friends and contacts.
 This is most important to the North Americans and Europeans for whom the language and culture barrier can be a problem.

-The expat social scene is lively both in Panama City and in other areas popular with the new settlers, such as Boquete, Bocas del Torro and the mountain and beach areas to the west of Panama City.
+The expat social scene is lively.
 Regular meetings and events are a great way to make friends, share experiences and learn more about living in Panama.
-In Panama City contact email@example.com.
-In the west of Panama contact firstname.lastname@example.org and in Boquete visit boquete.org
+In Panama City contact

-Also useful is: “Living in Panama” from the American Chamber of Commerce and Industry of Panama (panamcham.com).
+“Living in Panama” from the American Chamber of Commerce and Industry of Panama (panamcham.com) can be a useful guide.

 Americans may want to contact the American Society of Panama (amsoc.org).
 There are a number of organizations for foreigners and of interest to foreigners and expatriates.
 These are listed in the book “Panama Now”.